 - 2807~2817: Estimated date of Trojan war

-- 2824: Bronze Age Collapse, affecting Egypt, Greece, and much of the Mediterranean.
+- 2824: Bronze Age Collapse, connected to the Sea Peoples, affects Egypt, Greece, Hittites, and much of the Mediterranean.
 The Greeks lose the ability to write.

 - 2976: King Saul rules the Kingdom of Israel and Judah, followed by David and Solomon (estimated)

-FOURTH MILLENNIUM - Late Iron Age, Classical Antiquity
+FOURTH MILLENNIUM - Late Iron Age, "Axial Age," Classical Antiquity - 1000 BC

 - 3041: Solomon's temple in Jerusalem completed